Kaibab National Forest Christmas Tree Permit

 Where to Cut Your Tree

-The permit is only good for a tree(s) on the specific Ranger District from which it was purchased and can’t be used to cut a tree on a different District or National Forest.
+The permit is only good for a tree(s) on the specific Ranger District for which it was purchased and can’t be used to cut a tree on a different District or National Forest.

 Be sure to download and/or print a copy of the "cutting areas map" that corresponds to the Ranger District on your permit and take it with you when gathering your tree.